mariokehl/plugin-shipping-goexpress/meta/documents/user_guide_en.md

 A courier service is ideal for time-sensitive or high-value goods shipments.
 A classic application is, for example, shipping food that needs to be frozen overnight so that the cold chain is not interrupted.

 Use this plugin to run GO! to integrate into your plentymarkets system.
-It is then possible to carry out the familiar step of registering the shipping order in the shipping center and in the plentymarkets client.
+It is then possible to carry out the familiar step of registering the shipping order in the shipping center and in plentyBase.

 ## Quickstart